Gregory-DataSolutions/Gregory-DataSolutions/README.md

 # Hi, I'm Alex Gregory
-I am a data scientist and PhD candidate in archaeology.
+I am a quantitative analyst and PhD candidate in archaeology.
 My area of expertise focuses on Bayesian inference, predictive modeling, and casual reasoning.

 ## I’m currently working on
 - Bayesian models that link prehistoric human settlement, population size, and technological change